148th Fighter Wing

 The 148th Fighter Wing is a unit of the Minnesota Air National Guard located at Duluth Air National Guard Base, Minnesota.
-The 148th is equipped with the General Dynamics F-16C Fighting Falcon.
+The 148th is unit equipped with the General Dynamics F-16C Fighting Falcon.
 If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.

 Overview

 The federal mission of the 148 FW in accordance with Title 10 USC is to maintain wartime readiness and the ability to mobilize and deploy expeditiously to carry out tactical air missions or combat support activities in the event of a war or military emergency.
 More specifically, the wing specializes in the Suppression and Destruction of Enemy Air Defenses (SEAD).
 The MNANG operates as part of the Total Force of the U.S. military and is fully integrated with the active duty U.S. Air Force to perform its military mission.

 The wing flies the F-16 Fighting Falcon, a single-seat, multipurpose fighter with the ability to fly at up to twice the speed of sound.
 It is capable of performing air-to-air and air-to-ground tactical missions.
 The 148th flew the F-16A from 10 March 1990, to the end of 2003.
 On 27 April 2010 the wing transitioned to the single seat F-16C Block 50 (and a small number of twin seat F-16D Block 50).

 The MNANG's state mission under Title 32 USC is to respond to the call of the Governor of Minnesota in the event of natural disasters or domestic disturbances within the state of Minnesota.